Grants & Donations

 MSD UK Grants Programme

-We are proud of our continued commitment to supporting healthcare and patient organisations to deliver innovative projects which tackle health inequalities, drive improvements in patient outcomes, and support the elimination of public health threats.
+We are proud of our ongoing commitment to supporting healthcare and patient organisations through funding projects which tackle health inequalities, with a focus on delivering patient and population impact.
+In doing this, we aim to help drive sustainable improvements in patient outcomes and support the elimination of public health threats.

-Our grants programmes offer arm’s lengths financial grants to eligible organisations, to support a range of projects including educational initiatives, support for local communities and projects which advocate for patient’s needs across the UK.
-Without our support, these organisations might not have been able to get these innovative projects off the ground.
+Our grants programme offers arm’s lengths financial grants to eligible organisations, to support a range of projects including educational initiatives, support for local communities and projects which advocate for patient needs across the UK.
+Without our support, these organisations may not be able to get these projects off the ground.

-Our 2024 grants programme was open between two windows.
-We received a record number of applications from innovative organisations dedicated to tackling health inequalities in the UK and we were proud to be able to support 23 innovative projects.
+Our 2025 grants programme was open between two windows.
+We received a record number of applications and were proud to be able to support 18 meaningful projects.

-The second application window of the MSD UK 2025 Grants Programme application window is now OPEN.
+The first application window of the MSD UK 2026 Grants Programme application window is now OPEN.

-After a successful first phase, we are pleased to welcome applications for the second time this year from healthcare and patient organisations to apply for arm’s length financial grants to support them to deliver innovative projects which tackle health inequalities.
+After a successful 2025 programme, we will once again welcome applications from healthcare and patient organisations for arm’s length financial grants.
+These grants are intended to support the delivery of projects which tackle health inequalities and have a meaningful impact for patients and populations.

 Learn more about the goals, scope and eligibility of this programme via the link below.

-Eligible healthcare and patient organisations have until 5pm on 1st September 2025 to apply.
+Eligible healthcare and patient organisations have until 5pm on the 7th of May 2026 to apply.

 If you have submitted an application and did not receive a confirmation email within 7 working days, or for any enquiries, please contact Grantscommittee@msd.com.